20 smart questions to ask a hiring manager

 In this example, spending $4,300 per hire may not seem like much but when you consider the sum of those internal and external costs, it’s significant — and the numbers only decrease if you can distribute the costs among multiple hires.

 So, if they can find someone willing to invest years of their professional career in their company, they'll be more likely to hire that person than someone with similar qualifications who may jump ship a year or two down the line.

-Although job postings will often tell you what the ideal candidate looks like, you’ll learn much more about this by having a two-way conversation with the hiring manager.
+Although job postings often tell you what the ideal candidate looks like, you’ll learn much more about this by having a two-way conversation with the hiring manager.

 Soft skills matter for your career just as much as hard skills.

-As a potential new hire, it's important to know who your boss will be and if you will have more than one person to report to.
+As a potential new hire, it's important to know who your boss will be and if you have more than one person to report to.
 Who reports to who completely changes the dynamics of a job.

 In addition, an unclear or confusing hierarchy could be a red flag.